nixer-io/nixer-io.github.io/getting-started.md

 ```
 Because in the data we only have non-existing users, failed-login-ratio is 100%.
 When limit for `minimumSampleSize` is exceeded (10 attempts), all further attempts are required captcha which is not solved by this test, which causes the assertion failure.

 Now, let's examine how the application would act if there would be successful login attempts in the data as well.
 Let's open `test-cs.data.csv` file in in `e2e-tests` directory.
-For this example I will modify head of the file by adding correct `demo:demo` login attempts:
+Columns of this _csv_ file contain `username,password,valid` entries, `valid` is a boolean value stating whether the credentials are correct (user with this password exists in the tested system).
+For this example I will modify head of the file by adding correct `demo:demo,true` login attempts.
+These credentials are configured to be correct at the application startup.
+Let's modify begging of the file:
 ```
+"data.username","data.password","data.valid"
 demo,demo,true
 demo,demo,true
 demo,demo,true